Ahmed-Boga/IBM-Final-Project-Emotion-Detector/README.md

 ## Project Structure

+- **Emotion_detector.py:**
-Emotion_detector.py: This Python script defines the core functionality for emotion detection.
+   This Python script defines the core functionality for emotion detection.
 It takes text as input and returns a dictionary containing the scores for anger, disgust, fear, joy, and sadness, along with the dominant emotion.

+- **server.py:**
-server.py: This Flask application serves as the backend for the web application.
-It defines routes for:
+   This Flask application serves as the backend for the web application.
+It defines routes for

+-   **/emotionDetector:**
-   /emotionDetector: Accepts a GET request with text input and returns the emotion analysis results.
+      Accepts a GET request with text input and returns the emotion analysis results.
+-    **/:**
-   /: Renders the main HTML page for user interaction.
+      Renders the main HTML page for user interaction.

+- **test_emotion_detection.py:**
-test_emotion_detection.py: This script contains unit tests for the emotion_detector.py script, ensuring its functionality for various emotions.
+   This script contains unit tests for the emotion_detector.py script, ensuring its functionality for various emotions.

+- **templates/index.html:**
-templates/index.html: This HTML file defines the user interface for the web application.
+   This HTML file defines the user interface for the web application.
 It includes a text area for input, a button to trigger the analysis, and a section to display the results.

+- **static/mywebscript.js:**
-static/mywebscript.js: This JavaScript file handles the user interaction on the web page.
+   This JavaScript file handles the user interaction on the web page.
 It retrieves the text input, sends it to the backend server for analysis, and displays the returned results.

 ## Installation and Setup